-31 https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/principles/
+29 https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/principles/

-- his or her physical or mental health or condition; - his or her sexual life; - the commission or alleged commission by him or her of any offence; - any proceedings for any offence committed or alleged to have been committed by him or her, the disposal of such proceedings or the sentence of any court in such proceedings. - Data must be kept securely.
+- their political opinions; - their religious beliefs or other beliefs of a similar nature; - whether they are a member of a trade union; - their physical or mental health or condition; - their sexual life; - the commission or alleged commission by them of any offence; - any proceedings for any offence committed or alleged to have been committed by them, the disposal of such proceedings or the sentence of any court in such proceedings. - Data must be kept securely.
 You need to discuss the arrangement with your School about arrangements to ensure personal information provided by participants is handled properly.
-The use of personal data storage for research should be avoided as much as possible to avoid contravening data protection legislation. - Data breaches (i.e. loss of data or a failure of data security MUST be reported as soon as possible to avoid loss of confidentiality to participants and institutional and professional exposure to potential reputational damage32. - Researchers should only use survey or questionnaire tools made available via a University subscription (e.g. Qualtrics)33.
+The use of personal data storage for research should be avoided as much as possible to avoid contravening data protection legislation. - Data breaches (i.e. loss of data or a failure of data security MUST be reported as soon as possible to avoid loss of confidentiality to participants and institutional and professional exposure to potential reputational damage30. - Researchers should only use survey or questionnaire tools made available via a University subscription (e.g. Qualtrics)31.
 The use of personal accounts for these purposes would be seen as a breach of University regulations.